w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Polkadot's address format allows it to
 [map your Polkadot address into multiple ones of different parachains](./learn-account-advanced.md#address-format).
-This has been a major UX problem in onboard new users.
+This has been a major UX problem in onboarding new users.
 A unified address format across parachains within the Polkadot ecosystem aims to deliver a **simpler, more consistent user experience** while reducing errors.